LedgerHQ/vanadium-legacy/README.md

 ### Documentation

-Technical and usage information can be found in the [docs/](docs/) folder.
+Technical and usage information can be found in the [docs/](docs/) folder, and in the various subfolders of the project.

 ### Licensing